Academic Programs and Resources FAQ

 View a full list of courses available at Columbia Law School.

-Does Columbia Law School offer dual joint degree programs?
+Does Columbia Law School offer dual and joint degree programs?
 What is the process like?

 Columbia Law School offers numerous dual and joint degree programs—most with the graduate and professional schools of Columbia University and a handful with non-Columbia graduate programs.
 Applications to the two programs must be filed separately, and prospective dual and joint degree students may apply concurrently or during the first and sometimes second years of either program.